FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/deploy_analyzer_8.png"/> <br>

->> **Some simple sentences will not have a tone detected.
+>> **Note: Some simple sentences will not have a tone detected.
 Ensure that you submit something complex enough so that its tone is detected.**

 # Autoscale guestbook
 Now that guestbook is successfully up and running, let's set up a horizontal pod autoscaler (HPA) so that it can handle any load that comes its way.
 Make sure to keep the guestbook open in a browser tab so that it continues to make requests and consume resources so that it can be successfully autoscaled.